Overview of Services Heading link

 - Geographic Location: In what city/state/country do you want to work?

-- Setting: Do you want to work for a private law firm, a public employer, or some other type of employer?
+- Setting: Do you want to work for a private law firm, a government agency, public interest organization, or some other type of employer?

 Private Law Firm Practice

 Private practice is the most common background of our entering LLM students and is the most common field into which LLMs return upon graduation.
-If you would like to practice in a firm, you will need to decide what type of firm best suits your interest and personality.
-Firms range from small (2-15 attorneys) to large (more than 100 attorneys).
+If you would like to practice in a firm, you will need to decide what type of firm best suits your interests and personality.
+Firms range from small to large (more than 100 attorneys).
 These are things to consider:

-Small firms may range in size from 2-15 attorneys and practice areas tend to vary greatly.
+Small firms range in size and practice areas tend to vary greatly.
 As a general rule, small firms offer greater responsibility and more personal client contact.
 They also may have greater flexibility, but a lower starting salary.
 Small firms hire on an “as-needed” basis, generally when someone leaves the firm or when the firm is growing.

-Medium firms range in size from 15-100 attorneys and are more flexible in terms of hiring than large firms, though they may place greater weight on academic credentials than a small firm would.
+Medium firms range in size and are more flexible in terms of hiring than large firms, though they may place greater weight on academic credentials than a small firm would.
 Medium firms value candidates who have good client development skills and prior clerking or clinical experience.

-Large firms generally have more than 100 attorneys and, as a general rule, require more billable hours (1,800-2,500 annual billable office hours), but offer higher salaries.
+Large firms generally have more than 100 attorneys and, as a general rule, require more billable hours, but offer higher salaries.
 Students who show the drive and commitment necessary to succeed are attractive to these firms.
 Grades are also extremely important to large firms and factor greatly into their hiring process.

 Corporations and non-profit organizations of all sizes employ lawyers on their own staff.
 These attorneys provide legal advice on issues that impact the organization and its employees.
 Legal departments vary in size based on the size and structure of the company.
 A legal department may consist of one attorney or several hundred.
 In a large corporation, you may find a general counsel, assistant general counsel(s), and staff attorneys.
 Additionally, in-house counsel will, often or occasionally depending on the organization’s needs, hire outside counsel to assist in specific matters considered too time-consuming or requiring special expertise.
 Additionally, sometimes corporate and non-profit employers hire lawyers or individuals with legal expertise into compliance or other quasi-legal positions that do not require a J.D., but which benefit from the special knowledge and training that LLM and/or Master’s students acquire.